Welcome,

 programs with automatic (robotic) telescopes located at

-Mountains near Washington Camp, Arizona.
-The group has been active since
+Washington Camp, Arizona.
+The Automated Astronomy Group has been active since

 1989 and has research interests in long-term brightness and magnetic cycles